 The energy that she brought in, we couldn’t deny her the spot of playing the defender in our team.
 This happened just after one month of her training.
 We have got that kind of potential

 recalls Aloka about Sangeetha’s energy and enthusiasm towards playing Football.
-It was not at all easy for these stars, sometimes they used to push each other into working harder and still don’t miss out on the fun of playing the sport.
+It was not at all easy for these stars, sometimes they used to push each other into working harder.
+This while making sure that you still don’t miss out on the fun of playing the sport.

 Many women are not used to being part of intensive practice sessions.
 It is sad that women don’t involve in stuffs like these and they should be encouraged.
 Once a week, we used to have a practice session with our guy friends at Whitefield, to support and encourage us.

 says Aloka about Maya FC’s intense practice sessions.
 Aloka is of the opinion that every women should try their hand out at sport and why?
 It keeps you tough, healthy, active and what not?
 Not only the women out there, she also insists that every human should be actively involved and support the “Sport culture”.